 Out of the four mid-range panels we tested, the RAVPower 16W was on the lower end of the scale concerning overall performance.
 This model was relatively slow to charge our battery packs and iPhones during testing and struggled to charge two devices at once due to the loss of efficiency with the small size of the panel.
 It is lightweight and easy to use, making it a good option for those who don't want to invest too much into their solar charger purchase.
-This product's strength is its consistency, which lands it near the Nekteck 14W and behind the Anker 15W regarding overall performance.
+This product's strength is its consistency, which places it between the Sookoo 22W and the PowerGreen 21 in terms of overall performance.

 Cons: Failed to charge multiple devices at once, lacks efficiency